Understanding the Aging Process and Health Care Needs of the Older Adult

 - Apply Gordon Functional Health patterns to assess and plan care for the older adult.

-- Identify pertinent Erickson stages of human development for older adults.
+- Identify pertinent Erikson stages of human development for older adults.

 - Highlight communication strategies to more effectively care for older adults.

 - Outline the burden of chronic disease and impaired cognition on older adults.